 That drives an improvement in legal services, which can now be delivered more responsively, yet with lower cost and greater efficiency.
 That, in turn, quite often results in more work for the legal department.
 Even a lot more work.

 When Vodafone revamped its in-house Legal Ops team to focus on enhancing efficiency and time savings, the company found it had to actually grow its legal staff – from 35 in 2014 to 80, with 50 of them attorneys – because of the amount of work they could now do thanks to the efficiencies enabled by legal technology.

 To sum up: Legal workflow automation is a cornerstone technology for a corporate legal department interested in improving their performance, responsiveness, and ROI, in becoming a better partner for the rest of the company, and in gaining a better seat at the leadership table within their organization.

 As Connie Brenton said, “Adopting workflow automation got us closer to our internal corporate partners, so we understood their processes and their pain points.
 It created so much efficiency so quickly that Legal Ops looked like real innovators.”

-In the modern corporation, that outcome alone is why adopting workflow automation has become an absolute necessity for legal departments with their eye on the bottom line – and the future.
+In the modern corporation, that outcome alone is why adopting a workflow management software has become an absolute necessity for legal departments with their eye on the bottom line – and the future.